-Cause: Bad reading by dewpoint temperature sensor (BT1-27).
-Remedy: Check on flow meter if sample airflow through sensor is correct.
-Cause: Too high airflow.
-Remedy: Reduce airflow (it is recommended to proceed with a forced regeneration cycle).
-Cause: Desiccant material exhausted.
-Remedy: Replace material.
-Cause: Too much humidity at adsorber inlet (malfunction of the fridge dryer).
-Remedy: Check the operation of the fridge dryer (it is recommended to proceed with a forced regeneration cycle).
-Cause: Too much humidity at adsorber inlet (malfunction of the condensate drain on the fridge dryer).
-Remedy: Check the operation of the condensate drain; in case increase the discharge time to allow the complete discharge of the condensate, (it is recommended to proceed with a forced regeneration cycle).
+Cause: Remedy: Bad reading by dewpoint temperature sensor (BT1-25) Check on flow meter (33) if sample airflow through sensor is correct Cause: Remedy: Too high airflow.
+Reduce airflow (it is recommended to proceed with a forced regeneration cycle).
+Cause: Remedy: Desiccant material exhausted.
+Replace material.
+Cause: Remedy: Too much humidity at adsorber inlet (malfunction of the fridge dryer).
+Check the operation of the fridge dryer (it is recommended to proceed with a forced regeneration cycle) Cause: Too much humidity at adsorber inlet (malfunction of the condensate drain on the fridge dryer).
+Remedy: Check the operation of the condensate drain; in case increase the discharge time to allow the complete discharge of the condensate, (it is recommended to proceed with a forced regeneration cycle) Cause: Silencer (19) clogged, purge air has pressure higher than atmospheric (consequently the regeneration efficiency is lower).
+Remedy: Clean or replace silencer (it is recommended to proceed with a forced regeneration cycle).
 Cause: Working pressure set on control board higher than real working pressure.

 Remedy: Set on control board the right value of working pressure.